danilashtefan/SkinCareClient/README.md

 1. `git clone https://github.com/danilashtefan/SkinCareClient.git`
 2. in the main folder `pod install`
-3. run the project using Xcode simmlator
+3. run the project using Xcode simulator